-Just over an hour from Melbourne the Mornington Peninsula has long been considered one of Victoria’s premier gourmet regions.
-Wineries, fresh produce and farmer’s markets have always called the peninsula home but more recently it has become an area renowned for its beer as well.
-Since the first brewery opened on Mornington Peninsula over a decade ago, there are now a number of craft breweries to visit in the area.
-At Melbourne Brewery Tours, it’s our pleasure to get you to them.
+Just over an hour from Melbourne, the Mornington Peninsula is considered one of Victoria’s premier gourmet regions.
+Wineries, fresh produce and farmers markets have always called the peninsula home and more recently it has become an area renowned for its beer as well.
+The first brewery opened on Mornington Peninsula over a decade ago and now there are a number of craft breweries to visit in the area.
+Melbourne Brewery Tours will take you to some of the best breweries in Australia!

 Example Tour Itinerary

 10am Pick-up at St. Pauls Cathedral (opposite Fed Square)

 Here you’ll be treated to a personal guided tour throughout the brewery and learn how all their beer is made.
 Along the way you’ll sample some classic beer styles from around the world including Pale Ale, Larger, Brown Ale and IPA.
 They do great seasonal beers too, which are guaranteed to go down well!
 Mornington’s founders live by the motto, “be true to the beer & those who drink it.”

 Stop 2 & Lunch – Red Hill Brewery

 The Red Hill Brewery is a unique, independent microbrewery located amidst its own hop garden in the picturesque Red Hill.
 They have a great core range of beers available year round, including Golden Ale, Pilsner, Wheat Beer and Scotch Ale.
 They are also renowned for their seasonal releases, like their Imperial Stout in the dead of winter, Hop Harvest Ale in Autumn, Belgian Blonde in Summer, and Temptation in Spring.
 Plus their celebratory Christmas Ale, a Belgian Abbey style ale brewed for the festive season to go with the Christmas pud.
 You’ll have the opportunity to see how hops are grown and great beer is made at this fantastic venue!